evanmac123/air/README.md

   * Deploy to Staging and QA
 6. Merge pull requests from the GitHub GUI and delete your feature banch in the same GUI after merging.

-Staging and production environments
+Add Heroku Git Remotes for Staging and production environments
 -----------------------------------

-We're using Heroku as a hosting provider.
-Deploying to Heroku is done via git.
-So, set up your git remotes for each environment:

     git remote add staging git@heroku.com:hengage-staging.git
     git remote add production git@heroku.com:hengage.git